bhautik008/spring-r2dbc-iclient/README.md

 public Flux&lt;UserAddress&gt; getUserAddress();
 </pre>

-As show above mapping, **@Result** requires `property` which will refer to domain object property, `column` refers to SQL result column and `javaType` refers to domain object property type.
+As show above mapping, **@Result** requires `property` which will refer to domain object property, `column` refers to SQL result column and `javaType` refers to domain object property data type.
 If domain property is another domain object then provide existing `resultMap` ID and no `column` requires.

 If query requires a parameter then following was paramters can be passed: